wallarm/product-documentation/docs/2.18/admin-en/configure-wallarm-mode.md

 The filtration mode can be configured in the following ways:

-* Assign a value to the `wallarm_mode` directive in the WAF node configuration file
+* Assign a value to the `wallarm_mode` directive in the filtering node configuration file
 * Define the general filtration rule in the Wallarm Console
 * Create a filtration mode rule in the **Rules** section of the Wallarm Console